Unforbidden pleasures by Enes Guc and Evelyn Bencicova

 One is inclined to think of Mary Shelley, whose novel character Victor Frankenstein created an artificial human being 200 years ago - in a time of great upheaval and discovery.
-Today we are once again at a historic turning point in technology.
+Today we find ourselves once again at a turning point in society and technology, which makes us question ourselves as well as platforms on which we construct our selfs..
 Is that what Evelyn Bencicova and Enes Güç are alluding to here?

 These questions cannot be answered.
 Like the figure itself, we as recipients also remain in an intermediate stage.
-Somewhere between fiction and reality, the visible and the invisible and what we think to know and what we can imagine.
+Somewhere between fiction and reality, the visible and the invisible, between what we think to know and what we can imagine.